-My ticket says “Gate 10” and I follow the signs in Adelaide Airport, but the gate is so small I missed it first time – walked right by it, got to the end of the terminal (several steps further), and had to turn back around.
-Rex’s gate is stuck at the very end of civilisation, much like the places it flies.
-The waiting area for the gate only has a couple of rows of seats.
+My ticket says “Gate 10” and I follow the signs in Adelaide Airport, but the gate is so small I missed it first time – walked right by it, got to the end of the terminal (several steps further), and had to turn back.
+The Rex Airline’s gate is stuck at the very end of civilisation, much like the places it flies.
+The waiting area for the gate didn’t even have that many seats.

-The first thing that was odd was there was a guy talking to some person, who wasn’t with him.
+The first thing that was odd was there was a guy talking to some stranger.
 It was two randoms, intending to go on Rex flights, who somehow struck up a conversation.
 How country.
 How Australia.
 How Crocodile Dundee.

 Then, eventually, a call was made for boarding – for Kingscote travellers.
 Huh?
 Was I at the wrong gate?
 I checked the screen.
-I wasn’t the only one perplexed – I heard someone go ask the attendant what happening, and she explained that “We always board Kangaroo Island first”.
+I wasn’t the only one perplexed – someone asked the attendant what happening, and she explained that “We always board Kangaroo Island first”.

 Then us, the Ceduna lot, were called.
 So I follow the little group of passengers through the gate.
 Down down down down all these stairs and then… Into this strange small carpeted room.
 It had pictures of remote Australian locations, but it felt more dungeon than tourism.
 The group I was with stopped and, me, being a good sheeple, stopped too.

 Someone yelled out, “Not many on the flight tonight!”
 It was a conversational shout, but no conversation was catalysed.
-But it did cause me to look around and, though I didn’t know how many they normally had on a flight, I could agree that there didn’t seem to be many.
-But we were going on a little plane – there’s no capacity for ‘many’.
+I took stock of the number of people in this cell – though I didn’t know how many they normally had on a flight, I could agree that there didn’t seem to be many.
+But we were going on a little plane – there wasn’t capacity for ‘many’.